How To Analyse A Questionaire - Doc Download

 Hello Vanita,

-I wish you had piloted the questionnaire, before administering it.
+I wish you had piloted the questionnaire before administering it.
 You do not seem to have collected any demographic data.
-In the absence of such data, you can only say what you found overall and will not be able to analyse them further by department, sexes, age groups, etc. May I know how many respondents answered the questionnaire?
+In the absence of such data, you can only report what you found overall and will not be able to analyze them further by department, gender, age groups, etc. May I know how many respondents answered the questionnaire?
+How do you determine that the items in a group belong to that group?
+If you conduct a factor analysis using SPSS, you may be able to assess that.

 I have not seen all the tables attached.
 This comment is based on viewing the first two: questionnaire and Table 1.

-A retired academic in UK
+Simhan A retired academic in the UK

 vanita 86